 The 3 essential routes around Annecy

-1. Tour of the Lake by the peaks
+1. Tour of the Lake via the mountain peaks

-No need for us to create a map of the classic lake tour.
-However, enjoy a few balcony roads, climb to the heights of the Col de la Forclaz, and finish with a Semnoz pass with a view of Mont Blanc—we're talking a 5-star map.
+No need for us to make a map of the classic lake tour.
+However, take advantage of some scenic roads, gain altitude at the Col de la Forclaz, and finish with a Semnoz climb offering views of Mont Blanc – we're talking a 5-star map.

-This demanding trail will reward your efforts with memories
+This challenging trail will reward your efforts with memories.

-The first real challenge of this outing.
-You then have 7km left, including the last three at an average gradient of 10%.
-Remember to look to the right to see the height you've climbed since the lakeside.
-But above all, once you've passed the sign, don't stop there; turn right at the viewpoint to take the time to admire the view.
-From the summit, you can already see the summit of Semnoz, which awaits you later.
+The first real challenge of this ride.
+You still have 7km to go, including the last three at an average gradient of 10%.
+Remember to look to your right at the elevation you've gained since the lakeside.
+But most importantly, once you've passed the sign, don't stop there; turn right at the viewpoint to take the time to admire the view.
+From the summit, you can already see the peak of Semnoz, which awaits you later.

-Cover yourself with the descent from the Col de la Forclaz towards Montmin.
+Cover yourself on the descent from the Col de la Forclaz towards Montmin.

 Be careful in summer, the road is narrow and there are many paragliding trucks.
-Once at the bottom, you can refill your water bottles at the fountain before enjoying a bit of flat ground to head back towards Annecy, stretch your legs and recharge your batteries before the next challenges.
+Once at the bottom you can refill your water bottles at the fountain before enjoying a short flat section to return towards Annecy, stretch your legs and recharge before the next challenges.

-It is then when you arrive at St Jorioz after about ten kilometers of flat that you turn left to climb to the Col de Leschaux via the Puget (one of the 4 slopes).
-Enjoy this small, quiet pass and remember to turn around from time to time to enjoy the view.
-The pass is climbed in stages, a small descent adds a little fun for the less climbers.
-Once at the top of the Col de Leschaux, you always have the opportunity to turn right and descend quietly to Annecy.
+Upon reaching St. Jorioz, after about ten kilometers of flat terrain, you turn left to climb to the Col de Leschaux via Le Puget (one of the four sides).
+Enjoy the peaceful atmosphere of this small pass and remember to turn around occasionally to admire the view.
+The climb is gradual, with a short descent adding a bit of fun for those less inclined to climb.
+Once at the top of the Col de Leschaux, you can always turn right and descend gently towards Annecy.

-But the objective here is elsewhere.
-The trail goes straight ahead, you will be able to see the sign: “montée du semnoz, 13.5 kms”.
-Regular at the beginning, with long straight lines that allow you to enjoy the view of the Bauges and the lake, you then enter the forest which at first is intended to be easier, but keep some because the road goes up 4kms from the finish and you have a few slightly tough bends before leaving the forest to discover the summit of Semnoz which awaits you 1.5km higher.
+But the real objective here lies elsewhere.
+The trail continues straight ahead; you'll see the sign: “Ascent of Semnoz, 13.5 km”.
+Steady at first, with long straight stretches allowing you to enjoy the views of the Bauges mountains and the lake, you then enter the forest, which initially seems easier, but don't hold on to your energy because the road climbs again 4 km from the finish, and there are a few tricky bends left before you emerge from the forest to discover the summit of Semnoz, which awaits you 1.5 km higher.

-Enjoy this final, easier straight, the view of the bends below and, above all, the Tournette and Mont Blanc opposite!
+Enjoy this final, easier straightaway, the view of the bends below and especially the Tournette and Mont Blanc opposite!

-All that's left to do is take a few photos, cover up, and the long 18km descent towards Annecy awaits.
-At the end of the descent, you'll dive straight into the center to enjoy an after-ride on a terrace!
+Just take a few photos, bundle up, and the long 18km descent awaits you towards Annecy.
+You'll plunge straight into the city center at the end to enjoy an après-ride drink on a terrace!

 The (many) bonuses of this map: